Machine Learning-powered demand forecasting

 Machine learning enables you to:

 - Forecast capacity & demand (service or product)

 What are the benefits?

-- Improving accuracy by time: Machine learning algorithms learn from existing data and make better predictions over time.
+- Improving accuracy by time: Machine learning algorithms learn from existing data and make better predictions.

 - Increased customer satisfaction: Stockouts reduce customer satisfaction while being available with your product anytime boosts customer satisfaction.
 Thus it improves brand perception and increases customer loyalty.

 - Improved markdown/discount optimization: Cash-in-stock is a common situation for retail businesses.
 In this situation, certain products stay unsold longer than expected.
-This causes higher than expected inventory costs and increases the risk for these products to go out of fashion or become obsolete, thereby losing their value.
+This causes higher than expected inventory costs and increases the risk of these products going out of fashion or becoming obsolete, thereby losing their value.
 In these scenarios, organisations sell their products with reduced margins.
 With accurate demand forecasting, such scenarios can be minimized.

-- Improved manpower planning: Demand forecasting for the full year can support HR departments to make efficient trade-offs between the part/full-time employee mix, optimizing costs and HR effectiveness.
+- Improved manpower planning: Demand forecasting for the entire year can support HR departments in making efficient trade-offs between the part/full-time employee mix, optimizing costs and HR effectiveness.